apache/flink/docs/dev/table/streaming/match_recognize.md

 Pattern Navigation
 ------------------

-The `DEFINE` and `MEASURE` clauses allow for navigating within a list of (potentially) matching rows to a pattern.
+The `DEFINE` and `MEASURE` clauses allow for navigating within the list of rows that (potentially) match a pattern.

 This section discusses this navigation for declaring conditions or producing output results.

 ### Pattern Variable Referencing

-A _pattern variable reference_ allows to reference a set of rows mapped to a particular pattern variable in `DEFINE` or `MEASURE` clauses.
+A _pattern variable reference_ allows a set of rows mapped to a particular pattern variable in the `DEFINE` or `MEASURE` clauses to be referenced.

 For example, the expression `A.price` describes a set of rows mapped so far to `A` plus the current row if we try to match the current row to `A`.
 If an expression in the `DEFINE`/`MEASURES` clause requires a single row (e.g. `A.price` or `A.price > 10`),